ome/omero-web/README.rst

 LUTs caching
 ------------

 The OMERO server ships with a set of look-up tables (LUTs) for rendering images.
-Users can also add their own LUTs to the server.
+Admins can also add their own LUTs to the server.
 The LUTs available on the server can be retrieved from the `/webgateway/luts/` endpoint as JSON data.